 \item Sum the scores of Key and Value to get the final score of each token:

-\item Base on the $score_i$, use the Top-k strategy to select tokens in each partition and each head. \end{itemize}
+\item Base on the $score_i$, use the top-K strategy to select tokens in each partition and each head and add them to the compressed part. \end{itemize}

-The min-max normalization is applied along the sequence dimension, meaning each channel is normalized using statistics from lag-$L$ tokens.
+The max-min normalization is applied along the sequence dimension, meaning each channel is normalized using statistics from lag-$L$ tokens.
 Due to token-wise locality, the channel-specific norms of $K_i$ and $V_i$ are largely eliminated.
 The resulting normalized representations, $\bar{K_i}$ and $\bar{V_i}$, retain the original channel-wise variance, allowing the standard deviation to serve as a measure of token importance.
 The softmax operation then identifies and separates outliers, while the summed scores $score(K_i)$ and $score(V_i)$ determine their relative contributions.

-As showed in Fig.~\ref{fig:lag_kv_flow}, our method is recursively compressing KV cache in both prefill and decode stages, which is essential for the token-wise locality as mentioned above.
+As showed in Fig.~\ref{fig:lag_kv_flow}, our method is recursively compressing KV cache in both prefill and decode parts, which is essential for the token-wise locality as mentioned above.
 It requires relative short distance to keep the similarity among the KV states.
-Subsequently, another benefit, it also avoids the bias from the long context with length much larger than $L$ and the case when the question is at the end of the prompt~\cite{yuan_liu_zhong_2024_kvcache_comp_benchmnark,razorattention}.
+Subsequently, another benefit, it also avoids the bias from the long context with length much larger than $L$ and the case when the question is at the end of the prompt.

-We do not compare the {\it LagKV} score to the attention weights here.
+We do not compare the LagKV score to the attention weights here.
 The attention weights vary on different incoming queries.
 But our scoring method does not depend on the query states or the tokens after the next joint chunk.
 It mainly finds the tokens that are not coherent to the next chunk and keep them in the cache.
-Just like the quantization in KIVI~\cite{liu2024kivi}, we need a rightful mean to find the correct variance and then prune the small ones.
+As in KIVI~\cite{liu2024kivi} quantization method, we need a rightful mean to find the correct variance and then prune the small ones.
 However, we use this strategy to evict tokens instead of quantizing them.

-To caculate the compresstion ratio, we set the retained token ratio as $r$ in each partition.
+To calculate the compression ratio, we set the token retention ratio as $r$ in each partition.
 In the partition chunk, only $rL$ tokens will be kept and others are evicted.
-Therefore, the compression ratio $C$ for the token sequence length $L_s$ not less than $S+2L$ can be expressed as:
+Therefore, the compression ratio $C$ for the token sequence length $L_s \ge S+2L$ can be expressed as:

 Where $L_R$ is the length of the KV cache after compression.
-For the case $L_s \le S+2L$, the compression ratio is zero.
+For the case $L_s < S+2L$, the compression ratio is zero.